Combining chains of Bayesian models with Markov melding: Posterior estimation

 \section{Posterior estimation}

 }

 We now present a multi-stage MCMC method for generating samples from the melded posterior.
 Whilst the melded posterior is a standard Bayesian posterior and so can, in principle, be targetted using any suitable Monte Carlo method, in practice this may be cumbersome or infeasible.
 More specifically, it may be feasible to fit each submodel separately using standard methods, but when the submodels are combined -- either through Markov melding, or by expanding the definition of one submodel to include another -- the computation required to estimate the posterior in a single step poses an insurmountable barrier.
 In such settings we can employ multi-stage posterior estimation methods including Tom \emph{et al.} (2010), Lunn \emph{et al.} (2013), Hooten \emph{et al.} (2019), and Mauff \emph{et al.} (2020).
-We propose a multi-stage strategy that uses the chain-like relationship to both avoid evaluating all submodels simultaneously, and parallelise the computation required in the first stage to produce posterior samples in less time than an equivalent sequential method\footnote{Appendix \ref{sequential-sampler} describes such a sequential MCMC sampler.}.
+We propose a multi-stage strategy that uses the chain-like relationship to both avoid evaluating all submodels simultaneously, and parallelise the computation required in the first stage to produce posterior samples in less time than an equivalent sequential method\footnote{For completeness, Appendix \ref{sequential-sampler} describes such a sequential MCMC sampler.
+We do not use the sequential sampler in this paper.}.
+Avoiding concurrently evaluating all submodels also enables the reuse of existing software, minimising the need for custom submodel and/or sampler implementations.

 We also describe an approximate method, where stage one submodels are summarised by normal distributions for use in stage two.

 We consider the \(\Nm = 3\) case, as this setting includes both of our examples.
 Our approach can be extended to \(\Nm > 3\) settings, although we anticipate that it is unlikely to be suitable for large \(\Nm\) settings.
 We discuss some of difficulties associated with generic, parallel methodology for efficient posterior sampling in Section \ref{conclusion}.